wasantos-dev/Time-To-Answer/public/templates/gentelella/README.md

 * [Gentelella on Flask](https://github.com/afourmy/flask-gentelella) Gentelella modified to fit as a Flask app
 * [Gentelella on CakePHP 3](https://github.com/backstageel/cakephp-gentelella-theme) Gentelella modified to work on CakePHP
 * [Gentelella right to left](https://github.com/mortezakarimi/gentelella-rtl) Gentelella modified to work with right to left languages like Persian
-* [Gentelella-rtl on Yii framework 2](https://github.com/mortezakarimi/yii2-gentelella-rtl) with an asset bundle, a layout template and some widgets. inspired from [Gentelella on Yii framework 2](https://github.com/yiister/yii2-gentelella)
-* [Gentelella by React](https://github.com/thomaslwq/react-admin) Gentelella realized by React

 Let us know if you have done integration for this admin template on other platforms and frameworks and we'll be happy to share your work.